BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 ### [00:00:00] Introductions

-**Bill Raymond AI:** Welcome to the Agile in Action podcast.
+**Bill Raymond:** Welcome to the Agile in Action podcast.
 I am your host, Bill Raymond, and today I'm joined by David Pereira.

-**Bill Raymond AI:** David, how are you today?
+**Bill Raymond:** David, how are you today?

 **David Pereira:** I'm doing great.

-**Bill Raymond AI:** Wonderful.
+**Bill Raymond:** Wonderful.

 ### [00:00:09] Introducing Background and Achievements

-**Bill Raymond AI:** David, you are the CEO of omoqo GmbH, which offers native cloud solutions for cargo terminals.
+**Bill Raymond:** David, you are the CEO of omoqo GmbH, which offers native cloud solutions for cargo terminals.
 You're the keynote speaker and you are the author of a new book.
 You just released titled Untrapping Product Teams.
 David, is there anything else you'd like to share about yourself, with our audience today?

 **David Pereira:** Sure.
 Thanks for the introduction.
 And one thing that I love doing is blogging.
 So I'm also the author of the Untrapping Product Teams newsletter, which people can benefit for free and consume some insights.

 **David Pereira:** weekly.

-**Bill Raymond AI:** That's a great newsletter, by the way, I do follow all of your writing and you are an excellent writer and you always have some great ideas to share with people.
+**Bill Raymond:** That's a great newsletter, by the way, I do follow all of your writing and you are an excellent writer and you always have some great ideas to share with people.
 So I appreciate your supporting the community.

 ### [00:00:55] Exploring the Role of a Product Manager

-**Bill Raymond AI:** So today we are going to talk about avoiding the traps down the value trail and we'll get into what that means as we get into this.
+**Bill Raymond:** So today we are going to talk about avoiding the traps down the value trail and we'll get into what that means as we get into this.

-**Bill Raymond AI:** But one of the things that.
+**Bill Raymond:** But one of the things that.
 We will be talking about is what the role of a product manager is and their role as it relates to value.
 So could you give us a quick overview of that role, the product manager?

 **David Pereira:** Sure.
 I will give my version.
 So what I perceive a product manager is the one who uncover what drives value and lead teams to enable that to happen.
 So that entails experimentation, trial and error, and ditching solutions that don't work and stick with the ones that

 **David Pereira:** work.
 It's a lot of work to do it.
 It goes from a strategy to delivery.

-**Bill Raymond AI:** Great.
+**Bill Raymond:** Great.
 Thank you.

 ### [00:01:47] Product Manager vs. Product Owner: Definitions and Differences

-**Bill Raymond AI:** And I think one of the most common questions that I get when.
+**Bill Raymond:** And I think one of the most common questions that I get when.
 Our listeners reach out and send me an email is what is the difference between a product manager and a product owner.
 So since I have you on the call, I'd love to hear your thoughts on that topic.

 **David Pereira:** Of course, this goes into interpretation depending on the context and so on.
 And even in my life, I changed my definition several times.
 When I started, I would say a product owner is the responsible for doing it. things right and the product manager defines what the right things are.
 And that's how I worked in the beginning of my career.